 There's still so much work to be done to ensure that the law protects victims of trafficking.
 The United Nations says that "sexual exploitation [is] noted as by far the most commonly identified form of human trafficking (79%) followed by forced labour (18%)."

-Senator Heidi Heitkamp, D-ND, spoke to Refinery29 about the the legislation she co-sponsored, the Stop, Observe, Ask and Respond (SOAR) to Health and Wellness Act which was passed earlier this year.
-The SOAR Act trains healthcare professionals to recognize signs of trafficking, which was the biggest request she heard directly from the families of victims.
+Senator Heidi Heitkamp, D-ND, spoke to Refinery29 about the the legislation she co-sponsored, the Stop, Observe, Ask and Respond (SOAR) to Health and Wellness Act which was passed earlier this year in the US.
+The SOAR Act trains healthcare professionals to recognise signs of trafficking, which was the biggest request she heard directly from the families of victims.

-It's also important that Layla is played by a young actress of color.
-Actress Gabrielle Union explained in Essence that girls of color are disproportionately more likely to be victims of child sex trafficking.
+It's also important that Layla is played by a young actress of colour.
+Actress Gabrielle Union explained in Essence that girls of colour are disproportionately more likely to be victims of child sex trafficking.

 The film was both directed and written by Mischa Marcus, who tells Deadline that a child sex trafficking ring was busted in her area, which "shook [her] to [her] core."
 She studied the crime extensively before creating the film, and the trailer notes that the film is based on actual events.

 Watch it below, but please note the sobering subject matter is graphically portrayed.
 The next stateside screening of I Am Still Here is in Harlem, NY on June 1 (UK release TBC).

 If you have experienced sexual violence of any kind, please visit Rape Crisis or call 0808 802 9999.